mahrncic/mahrncic/README.md

-## Senior backend engineer and team lead
+## Software enthusiast and senior backend engineer

 - 5️⃣+ years of professional experience in software development
 - ☁️ Proficient with backend, web, and cloud technologies